Timothy-Sorber/2D-gravity-simulation/README.md

 # 2D-gravity-simulation
-A 2D gravity simulation for windows and linux linux version can be downloaded at: https://redstone-pro180.itch.io/2d-gravity-simulator (File was to large for Github.)
+A 2D gravity simulation for windows and linux. linux version can be downloaded at: https://redstone-pro180.itch.io/2d-gravity-simulator (File was to large for Github.)

 # Controls: